What Is Sleep Deprivation? An introduction to Sleep Debt

-Basically, sleep deprivation is when one doesn’t get enough sleep.
+Sleep deprivation is defined as not obtaining adequate total sleep.
 When someone is in a chronic sleep-restricted state they’ll notice excessive daytime sleepiness, fatigue, clumsiness, and weight gain or weight loss.
 In addition, being sleep-deprived affects both the brain and cognitive function.

 Interestingly, there’s a subset of cases whereby sleep deprivation can actually lead to an enhanced mood, alertness, and increased energy.
 Note that relatively few studies have compared the different effects between chronic partial-sleep restriction and acute total-sleep deprivation, and the total absence of sleep over long periods of time has not been studied in humans.
 That being said, long-term total sleep deprivation resulted in death in lab animals.